ESB · iPaaS · Integrations

 MuleSoft capabilities

-Left: CRM, ERP, Warehouse, Billing, E-commerce, BI — connected each-to-each (spaghetti)Caption left: number of links ~ N×(N−1)/2, tight coupling, no controlRight: the same systems connected to a central MuleSoft busSystem API layer (abstraction of core systems: SAP, Oracle, legacy)Process API layer (business logic: create order, update customer)Experience API layer (formats for web, mobile, partners, AI agents)Caption right: links are linear, loose coupling, a new connection = 1 line to the bus
+Left: CRM, ERP, Warehouse, Billing, E-commerce, BI - connected point to pointCaption left: number of links ~ N×(N−1)/2, tight coupling, no controlRight: the same systems connected to a central MuleSoft busSystem API layer (abstraction of core systems: SAP, Oracle, legacy)Process API layer (business logic: create order, update customer)Experience API layer (formats for web, mobile, partners, AI agents)Right: linear connections, loose coupling, new connection = 1 line to the bus

 Left: a set of systems (CRM, ERP, warehouse, billing, e-commerce, analytics) connected each-to-each — a tangle of direct links that grows as N×(N−1)/2, tight coupling, no central control.
 Right: the same systems connected to the central MuleSoft bus through a System/Process/Experience API layer — links are linear, systems are decoupled, adding a new system = one connection to the bus.
 Caption: a shift from tightly coupled spaghetti to a loosely coupled API-led architecture.